Business Proposal and Business Plan: What’s the Difference?

 What is a Business Proposal?

-A business proposal is a company’s documentation that goes directly to its prospective.
+A business proposal is a company’s documentation that goes directly to its prospective client.
 It’s usually written in an attempt to sell a company’s product or service.

 While a business proposal is not an estimate, it’ll have certain financial details.
 An estimate is unofficial and simply a way to skim over the real costs without presenting the real picture.